bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/react/demo.md

 ![](https://miro.medium.com/max/2602/1*q_XLnJ2h1L5yZjNnSKzj5w.png)

-Note also that we’re passing each ingredient as a ‘thing’ to the ChildComponent component.
+Note also that we’re passing each ingredient as a 'thing’ to the ChildComponent component.

 This is how a parent component passes data to a child component.
-It doesn’t need to be called ‘thing’; you can call it whatever you want.
+It doesn’t need to be called 'thing’; you can call it whatever you want.

-Conceptually though, **every piece of data that a parent component passes down to a child component is called a ‘prop’ in React lingo.**
+Conceptually though, **every piece of data that a parent component passes down to a child component is called a 'prop’ in React lingo.**

 Let’s take a look now at the Child Component.
 It serves two purposes:

 1.  to render the props data that it gets from a parent component,
-2.  to add the ability for a user to click on it and have it toggle a strikethrough, indicating that the item is ‘complete’.
+2.  to add the ability for a user to click on it and have it toggle a strikethrough, indicating that the item is 'complete’.

 ```jsx
 import React, { Component } from 'react';